how to improve core web vitals.

 This is the speed at which a web page’s content loads.
 Google wants content to load as soon as possible, preferably in 2.5 seconds or less.

-A metric that measures how quickly the page responds to user input.
+A metric that measures how quickly the page responds to user input, aiming for 200 milliseconds or less.
 This metric is relatively new and is fully replacing Google's former metric, "First Input Delay," in March 2024.

-This is how many unexpected shifts in the page’s content occur.
+This is how many unexpected shifts in the page’s content occur with a target score of 0.1.
 Google wants as little shifting of web page elements as possible.

 1. Visit one of your web pages in an Incognito window of Google’s Chrome browser